 |Category||% of Proceeds||Projected 2018 Allocation|

-If we are going to make such a significant investment in MetroLink, and do it through the use of a sales tax (a regressive type of tax: one which has been shown to frequently worsen economic inequality), we must make sure that the tax money is spent in ways that will serve the poor, and since economic inequality in St. Louis has a strong basis in racial inequality, the North-South MetroLink should especially focus on serving black communities.
+If we are going to make such a significant investment in MetroLink, and do it through the use of a sales tax (a regressive type of tax: one which has been shown to frequently worsen economic inequality), we must make sure that the tax money is spent in ways that will serve the poor, and since economic equality in St. Louis has a strong basis in racial inequality, the North-South MetroLink should ideally especially focus on serving black communities, particularly in North City.

-If built, the expansion would affect the city in several important ways, but one measurable way to help us to decide whether the expansion will help low-income communities, is to look at its impact on commute times.
-Commute time has been suggested as the single strongest factor in escaping poverty , and a 2016 study by Quinn Majeski at the Evans School further specified that effect, to the extent that "a one minute [decrease]* in commute time is a one percent decrease in the likelihood that an individual is receiving public assistance," and as receiving public assistance is one statistical indicator of poverty, a lower commute time is likely to help directly reduce poverty.
+There are clearly many factors involved, but one measurable way that will help us to decide whether it will help low-income communities is commute time.
+Commute time has been suggested as the single strongest factor in escaping poverty , and a 2016 study by Quinn Majeski at the Evans School further specified that effect, to the extent that "a one minute increase in commute time is a one percent [increase]* in the likelihood that an individual is receiving public assistance," and as receiving public assistance is one statistical indicator of poverty, a lower commute time is likely to help directly reduce poverty.

-If the proposed stations serve communities that currently have long commutes, then there's a good chance that a frequent light-rail line will (at the very least) make commutes for those living near the station easier and faster.
+If the proposed stations serve communities that currently have long commutes, then there's a good chance that a light rail line (which would run frequently and often to these communities) would make commutes for those near the station much easier and faster.

 It appears so.
 By calculating the people within a half-mile-radius of the proposed stations (using the Census Bureau's 2015 approximations by census block), we can look at the breakdown.
-We see first of all, that these MetroLink stations are targeting several parts of the city that are much denser than the areas currently served by MetroLink.
-In particular, the segment along South Jefferson is nearly entirely in denser communities than the areas surrounding current MetroLink stations in St. Louis City.
-Many of the areas also have an already high share of transit-users compared to car-using commuters, and that seems unlikely to decrease as accessibility improves.
-This means it seems likely to reduce commute times for the many residents already using transit around these proposed stations
+We see first of all, that these MetroLink stations are targeting several much denser parts of the city, particularly the stations along South Jefferson, nearly all of which are in denser communities than any exising station in St. Louis city.
+Many of the areas also have an already high share of transit-users (as compared with car-using commuters), and that seems unlikely to decrease as accessibility improves.
+This means it seems likely to reduce commute times for many, particularly those in North City.

-We also see that the stations serve a large proportion of black St. Louisans: the population within a half-mile of the proposed Kingshighway station (at North Kingshighway and Natural Bridge) is almost 100% black.
+We also see that the stations are near a significant number of black St. Louisans: the population within a half-mile of the proposed Kingshighway station (at North Kingshighway and Natural Bridge) is almost 100% black.
 Since these are the same stations with some of the highest commute times in the city, reducing commute time should directly combat racial income inequality.
 It's impossible to know for sure (it might be possible, for example, that North-South would not help anyone, since it turns out that everyone in North City commutes to North County, and everyone in South City to South County.
-I find it rather improbable that this is the case.) but we can say with some confidence it is quite likely to improve commute times, and hopefully have some effect of alleviating poverty, at least near the stations.
+I find it rather improbable that this is the case.) but we can say with some confidence it is likely to improve commute times, and hopefully reduce poverty.

-* The original word here in the quote was actually "increase," so, oddly enough, I have reversed the meaning of the direct quote from Mr. Majeski.
-However, every other reference to commute times and poverty, including in the "Discussion" and "Conclusions" sections of the paper, ascribe shorter commute times to lower poverty (which Majeski measures by the size of individuals receiving public assistance).
-I believe that this is a typo, and appreciate his study greatly, but if I am mistaken, I am happy to correct this.
+* It's somewhat odd, but the word here was actually originally decrease, so I have reversed the direct quote from Majeski.
+However, every other reference to commute times and poverty, including in the "Discussion" and "Conslusions" sections of the paper ascribe longer commute times to higher poverty, which Majeski measures by the size of individuals receiving public assistance.
+I believe that this is a typo, and appreciate their study greatly, but I do not want to misquote them, so if I am mistaken, I am happy to correct this.